As salaamu alaykum – peace be on you.

 As a professional artist, she has shown her work in galleries across the United States and in Canada, Saudi Arabia and the United Arab Emirates.

 Born and raised in New Orleans, she currently lives south of Atlanta, Georgia with her family.
 Her work and musings can be found at www.kellyizdihar.com

 Chief Operations Officer

-Azizah Kahera has been with Azizah Magazine for ten years.
+Azizah Kahera has been with Azizah Magazine for fifteen years.
 As COO, she manages advertising sales and has implemented new management techniques and procedures.
 Formerly employed by Delta and the Center for Disease Control, Ms. Kahera has a strong background in corporate customer relations, project management and business operations.